RyanonRails/blog/source/_posts/2014-11-19-improving-your-ruby-code-base.markdown

 - Do not use [delegate_presenter](https://github.com/rwilcox/delegate_presenter). [draper](https://github.com/drapergem/draper) is feature-rich.

 We started to use delegate_presenter as a slimmed down feature set of draper.
 We regretted it for 2 reasons.
 1. turns out we needed those features (doh!) and
  2. The gem is really inactive and it took almost 6mo to merge in a PR.
-Draper is well maintained at this point.
+Draper is really well maintained at this point.
 We probably should change this rule to 'use Draper'.

 -  Blank lines don't matter (within a method) and are not counted towards for method line length.
 It's a signal as to maybe that method